Jumperr-labs/jumper-nrf52-examples/README.md

-# nrf52_unity_examples
+# Jumper Nrf52 Examples
-Please head to https://jumper.io for instructions on how to use this repo.
+Please head to https://vlab.jumper.io for instructions on how to use this repo.

 ## License